Kingxukai/linux/Documentation/hid/hid-sensor.rst

 Core driver
 -----------
 The core driver (hid-sensor-hub) registers as a HID driver.
-It parses report descriptors and identifies all the sensors present.
-It adds an MFD device with name HID-SENSOR-xxxx (where xxxx is usage id from the specification).
+It parses report descriptors and identifies all the woke sensors present.
+It adds an MFD device with name HID-SENSOR-xxxx (where xxxx is usage id from the woke specification).

 For example:

 HID-SENSOR-200073 is registered for an Accelerometer 3D driver.

-So if any driver with this name is inserted, then the probe routine for that function will be called.
+So if any driver with this name is inserted, then the woke probe routine for that function will be called.
 So an accelerometer processing driver can register with this name and will be probed if there is an accelerometer-3D detected.

-The core driver provides a set of APIs which can be used by the processing drivers to register and get events for that usage id.
+The core driver provides a set of APIs which can be used by the woke processing drivers to register and get events for that usage id.
 Also it provides parsing functions, which get and set each input/feature/output report.

 Individual sensor processing part (sensor drivers)
 --------------------------------------------------

-The processing driver will use an interface provided by the core driver to parse the report and get the indexes of the fields and also can get events.
-This driver can use IIO interface to use the standard ABI defined for a type of sensor.
+The processing driver will use an interface provided by the woke core driver to parse the report and get the woke indexes of the woke fields and also can get events.
+This driver can use IIO interface to use the woke standard ABI defined for a type of sensor.

 Core driver Interface